It doesn’t take a genius to find loads of things to do in Berlin.

 Germany’s capital is filled with attractions and sites to visit.
 However, to get the most out of your Berlin experience you need to look a bit deeper than your average travel guide.

 Berlin has a rich and dark history characterized by division and reunion.
 Bombed into near oblivion during World War II, home to the Nazi headquarters, and the site of a recent creative renaissance – Berlin has a fascinating story to tell around every corner.
-To compare the city of Berlin as it is today to the city that it was less than 100 years ago results in such a shocking comparison.
-It’s almost impossible to believe it’s the same city.
+Berlin has changed so much in the last century that it’s almost impossible to believe it’s the same city.

 Berlin today is a capital of culture that celebrates freedom, expression, and individuality.
-Regardless of its financial sector, parliament buildings, and numerous start-up companies – at the heart of Berlin remains creative energy that characterizes the city.
+Regardless of its financial sector, parliament buildings, and numerous start-up companies – at the heart of Berlin remains the creative energy that characterizes the city.
 Some of the best Berlin attractions are hidden away, so knowing where to look can definitely save hours of going around in circles on the metro.

 We’ve come up with a list of some of the most unmissable sites to see in Berlin to help you plan your itinerary.
 Whether you’re a history buff, a party animal, or a vegan foodie – this incredible city is guaranteed to have something that’ll capture your interest.
 Let’s get started!